rabin1233/ContraCostaC-/README.md

-This is basic Tappy dragon game
+This is basic Tappy dragon game.
-This game has a basic mechanic and use only one mouse pad key
+This game has a basic mechanic and use only one mouse pad key.
+Codes are programmed in C# language.